The cryptocurrency landscape has countless financial services and platforms to purchase popular currencies, such as Bitcoin, Ethereum, and Dogecoin.

 Lastly, a quick filter function allows users to filter cryptocurrency type, fiat currency, payment destination (bank), and minimum purchase amount.

-Wall of coins has an incentive for sellers and marketers to promote the platform.
-Its affiliate program has many benefits for those willing to share the platform’s link on social media and make referrals.
+The wall of coins incentivises sellers and marketers to promote the platform.
+Its affiliate program benefits those willing to share the platform’s link on social media and make referrals.

 Sellers can receive between 20% and 40% commission for referring buyers to the platform.
 They also receive $1 in crypto for each new user they refer and $5 in crypto for every deposit their referred seller makes of at least $200.